Acupuncture has been used by millions of people for over 5000 years.

 Most commonly treated conditions

 Acupuncture has been found to be helpful in alleviating symptoms of a wide range of chronic and acute conditions.
-These include:
+Some of these include:

-- Gastrointestinal disorders such as constipation (1), irritable bowel (2), bloating, indigestion
+- Gastrointestinal disorders such as constipation (1), irritable bowel (2), gastro-esophageal reflux disease (GERD) (3), chemotherapy-induced and post-operative nausea and vomiting, morning sickness.

-- Musculoskeletal conditions such as neck pain, shoulder pain, chronic low back pain (4), sports injuries, knee osteoarthritis pain and fibromyalgia.
+- Musculoskeletal conditions such as neck pain, shoulder pain, chronic low back pain (7), knee osteoarthritis pain, post-operative pain.

 - Acupuncture may assist with depression that is related to chronic pain by managing the underlying pain.